 Here are our 7 cluster feeding tips to help make feeding times a little more relaxing.

 Babies usually develop a cluster feeding routine.

-You may find that between 6 and 10pm every evening, you are feeding the baby.
+You may find that between 6 and 10 PM every evening, you’re feeding the baby.

 Once you know this, you can accept it and plan your evening around it.

 That way you won’t feel frustrated that your plans have gone awry and baby doesn’t want to sleep.

 #2 – Stay Hydrated

 Producing breast milk is a thirsty business.
 You may find yourself particularly parched during periods of cluster feeding.

-Make sure you have a big glass of water (even better with a slice of lemon!) next to you when you sit down to start feeding.
+Make sure you have a big glass of water (even better with a slice of lemon!) next to you when you sit down to start breastfeeding.

 Or perhaps you might like a nice warm cup of lactation tea.